Hi mga higala (Hi Friends) Kumusta? Ako, okay ra (me, I'm fine)

 16. When crossing in the pedestrian lane, always be alert and cross a little bit fast.
 I would say that Filipinos drive like crazy.
 You'll understand when you get here and experience it first hand.

-17. Rain or shine, Filipinos love using umbrella.
+17. Rain or shine, Filipinos love using umbrellas.
 You might want to bring one along with you anywhere you go.